huang12211/ElaineFoodWebsite/README.md

 Current Step:
 - Establish Backend to interact with the database using express framework first to see if it will work.
+- Implement the Search page to be able to search through the recipes in the database to:
+    - find all recipes with a certain ingredient
+    - find all recipes tagged as desserts, main, side, drink, appetizer, etc.
+    -

 Next steps:
 - Install validation and error handling of our API to ensure that the data we receive from clients is valid and that we provide meaningful error messages: (refer to source: https://dev.to/wizdomtek/typescript-express-building-robust-apis-with-nodejs-1fln)